spatialthoughts/qgis-tutorials/source/docs/points_in_polygon.rst

 10. To get our answer, we can simply sort the table by ``PNTCNT`` field and the country with highest count will be our answer.
-Click 2-times on the ``PNTCNT`` columnto get it sorted in descending order.
+Click 2-times on the ``PNTCNT`` column to get it sorted in descending order.
 Click on the first row to select it and close the Attribute Table.

 .. image:: /static/points_in_polygon/images/10.png